cxcloud/cxcloud-documentation/getting-started/prepare-your-environment.md

 ## Install Terraform

-[Install Terraform ](https://www.terraform.io/intro/getting-started/install.html) or your machine.
+[Install Terraform ](https://www.terraform.io/intro/getting-started/install.html) on your machine.
 On Mac this can be done using `homebrew`:

 ```bash
 $ brew install terraform